Analyzing the transactions

 Hitmap

-Select a project in the initial screen of the WhaTap monitoring service, and then select Analysis > HITMAP under Project Menu.
+On the initial screen of the WhaTap Monitoring service, select a project and then click Analysis > Hitmap.

 Detailed analysis

 You can filter by selecting agents linked with the current project.
-If you select the Icon Magnifier icon, the HITMAP Transaction chart can be viewed in the number2 area.
+If you select the icon, the HITMAP transaction chart can be viewed in the area.

-If you drag the real-time hitmap chart, the number5 TX Trace list appears where number4 agent list and transaction information can be viewed in the selected area.
+If you drag the real-time hitmap chart, the TX trace list appears where Applications list and transaction information can be viewed in the selected area.

 You can check the numbers of transactions and errors included in the selected area on the chart.
-If you click the desired application in the list, the information details of the application appear in number5 Transaction List.
+If you select the desired application in the list, the information details of the application appear in TX trace.

-The TX Trace list contains information details.
-If you select a desired transaction from the list, the Statistics information window appears.
-In the Statistics window, you can see the detailed trace details for the transaction.
+The TX trace list contains information details.
+If you select a desired transaction from the list, the Transaction information window appears.
+In the Transaction information window, you can see the detailed trace details for the transaction.
 For more information, see the following.

 Understanding the hitmap patterns